MargoMitroJoyo/bupin-qr-gen/README.md

-# Bupin QR Code Genertor
+# Bupin QR Code Generator

 This project was created with the main purpose of being a QR image generator from Bupin 4.0 content codes.
 Although it can be used for any url (not just content codes), we do not recommend it.